Confused by the Hamilton ending? Here's what Lin-Manuel Miranda says

 Warning: Spoilers for Hamilton ahead.

-Fans who knew Lin-Manuel Miranda's hip-hop musical Hamilton only from its cast recording may've been surprised by its final seconds once the movie version rolled out on Disney Plus last week.
-In the final scene, Alexander Hamilton's widow, Eliza (Phillipa Soo), sings of living 50 years after his death, time during which she established an orphanage, raised funds for the Washington Monument, and strove to further her husband's legacy.
-And then, in the show's final moments, she looks straight at the audience and gasps, and the stage goes black.
+Fans who knew Lin-Manuel Miranda's hip-hop musical Hamilton only from its cast recording may have been surprised by its final seconds once the movie version rolled out on Disney Plus last week.
+In the final scene, Alexander Hamilton's widow, Eliza (Phillipa Soo), sings of living 50 years after his death, during which time she established an orphanage, raised funds for the Washington Monument and strove to further her husband's legacy.
+Then, in the show's final moments, she looks straight at the audience and gasps, and the stage goes black.

 The gasp is an unusual way to end the show, and fans have been debating its meaning.
 Some say it means Eliza has died, and is seeing her late husband again.
 Others say she's seeing the audience and realizing her husband's legacy has been preserved.